Introduction

 The following year, the first anniversary of the uprising was commemorated with the Christopher Street Liberation Day March.
 This event is recognized as the first Gay Pride march in US history and is the reason Pride events are celebrated every June.
 The Stonewall Inn and the adjacent Christopher Park were designated a National Monument in 2016 by President Barack Obama, recognizing the site’s profound significance to American civil rights.
 The Stonewall National Monument Visitor Center, located next to the Inn, is open during the day (usually Tuesday-Sunday, 10am to 4pm).
 You can walk in for free to view exhibits, watch short films, and learn about the history.

-Also, don’t miss a peek into the hidden gem of Grove Court, a private, beautiful alleyway right down Grove Street from the “Friends” apartment building (you can’t walk inside).
-Lastly, see Carrie Bradshaw’s apartment from “Sex and the City,” located at 66 Perry Street, but don’t sit on the steps!
+- Don’t miss a peek into the hidden gem of Grove Court, a private, beautiful alleyway between Bedford and Hudson Streets, right down Grove Street from the “Friends” apartment building (you can’t walk inside).
+Grove Court is said to be one of the most Instagrammable places in NYC!

 Walk and Shop on Bleecker Street (11:30am)